SparkPost/support-docs/articles/user-guide/amp-for-email.md

 ### Replies and Forwarding
 To start, the email client strips out the `text/x-amp-html` part of the MIME tree when a user replies to or forwards an AMP email message.
 This is why it is important that an email provide alternative content in the HTML part.

+### Document Dimensions
+Optimal width: 800px or less (any wider and content may be unexpectedly truncated on some clients).
+Height: variable, the client allows the user to scroll through the content.

 ## Where to Next